OgistDipen/Facc/README.md

 installed composer (php dependency manager)

 1. Download or clone git project.
-2. Create .env file in server folder and configure database parameters.
+2. Create .env file inside server folder and configure database parameters.

 this is my .env file on local machine (sharing this kind of info is fine in this situation.):
 Be sure to do this according to your configuration.